huggle/huggle3-qt-lx/README.md

 Getting help
 =========

-We have an IRC-channel irc://irc.libera.chat/#huggle so if you need any kind of help please go there.
+We have an IRC-channel: `irc://irc.libera.chat/#huggle`.
+If you need any kind of help, please go there.

 Contributing
 =========